AdobeDocs/experience-platform.en/help/sources/notifications.md

 Follow the steps outlined in the [Data ingestion notifications](../ingestion/quality/subscribe-events.md) document to start subscribing to events.

-> [!IMPORTANT] To receiving flow run notifications, ensure that you select `aep_observability_catalog_events` when subscribing through the I/O console.
+> [!IMPORTANT] To receive flow run notifications, ensure that you select [!DNL Platform] notifications as the event provider and **[!UICONTROL Experience Platform Source's Flow Run Succeeded]** and [**!UICONTROL Experience Platform Source's Flow Run Success Failed]** as event subscriptions when subscribing through the I/O console.

 ## Register your webhook